 - Stack: Container for grouping resources e.g. ec2 instances, EIP, DB servers

-- Instance must be assigned to one layer
+- An instance must be assigned to one layer

 - App layer, DB layer, ELB layer, monitoring, DB cache